Occupancy Intelligence

 For decades, buildings were designed around assumptions about people.
 How many people would come to work, where they would sit, and when spaces would be used.
 To this day, there are design and FM companies that walk the floors with a hand counter (like the ones used at a bar entrance) to gauge how many people are using the space.
 Highly inaccurate and completely basic.

 Today those assumptions and manual analyses are breaking down.
-Hybrid work and dynamic workplaces make gaining true insight far more difficult.
+Hybrid work and dynamic workplaces and living styles make gaining true insight far more difficult.
 Because people are constantly moving around the building and working from anywhere, getting a static number or analysis becomes impossible.

 In essence, how do we make these spaces a flexible learning environment?
 Creating true insight into how spaces are used, what they cost the organization, and what value they truly create.
 When done right, proper occupancy measurement, analysis, and management is more than a real estate KPI, it provides insight into a company's operations, showing what's working and what isn't.
 The heart beat of a company is the movement and energy of its people.
 Are people active and engaged, or do we need to shake things up?

-In this piece we have been working closely with our partners at Ubiqisense, to deeply understand occupancy management, all the value cases, the opportunities, and constraints.
-What occupancy should you manage in your building or organization?
+In this piece we have been working closely with our partners at Ubiqisense, to deeply understand occupancy management, all the value cases, the opportunities, and the constraints.
+Why should you manage occupancy in your building or organization?
 Well, there are many reasons; let's dive in.

 Buildings are no longer static environments, they are living systems responding to human behaviour, and that is where occupancy intelligence becomes essential, not because we need more data but because we need better decisions.